-- Clearing and grubbing in a Wet Tropic World Heritage Area;
+- Clearing and grubbing in a World Heritage Tropical Area.

-- Traffic management that included contraflow, 24hour lane closures, the use of temporary traffic lights over a 24hr period all in extreme weather conditions;
+- Traffic management that included contraflow, 24hr lane closures and the use of temporary traffic lights over a 24hr period in extreme weather conditions.

 - Construction of a fauna crossing.

 - This was the first project undertaken by DTMR on the Kuranda Range to feature 24hr construction work.

 - The project addressed several well-known locations along the route which previously were not wide enough for trucks to pass without collision.

 - Works took place in an environmentally sensitive World Heritage Tropical Area.